bazholifield/basque-learning-tool/README.md

 ## Why Basque

-Basque (*Euskara*) is a language isolate — unrelated to any other known language — with a highly agglutinative morphology and a complex case system that makes it genuinely difficult for English speakers.
-Existing learning resources are sparse compared to major European languages, and none of them were interactive or customizable in the way I wanted.
+I spent a year living in the Basque Country as an English language assistant, which is what prompted me to start learning Basque (Euskara), which is a language isolate unrelated to any other known language, with a highly agglutinative morphology and a complex case system that makes it difficult for English speakers.

 Building this was partly about learning Basque and partly about working through the practical problems of building NLP tooling for a low-resource language: limited training data, limited pre-trained model availability, and morphological complexity that breaks assumptions baked into tools designed for Indo-European languages.
 Those are exactly the kinds of problems I want to keep working on.